erikvanoosten/metrics-scala/docs/Miscellaneous.md

 ### Write `MetricFilter` as regular Scala function (Scala 2.11.4 and before)

 Since 2.11.5 Scala support SAM (Single Abstract Method) and these implicit conversions are not automatic.
-Just in case you are still on an older version:
+In case you are still on an older version:

 You can write a `com.codahale.metrics.MetricFilter` as a regular Scala functions.
 Start with